Happy Birthday, William Trevor, born 24 May 1928.

 - As a writer one doesn’t belong anywhere.
 Fiction writers, I think, are even more outside the pale, necessarily on the edge of society.
 Because society and people are our meat, one really doesn’t belong in the midst of society.
 The great challenge in writing is always to find the universal in the local, the parochial.
 And to do that, one needs distance.

-- I read hungrily and delightedly, and have realized since that you can’t write unless you read.
+- I read hungrily and delightedly, and have realised since that you can’t write unless you read.

 - By the end, you should be inside your character, actually operating from within somebody else, and knowing him pretty well, as that person knows himself or herself.
 You’re sort of a predator, an invader of people.